RageLeague/DemocraticRace/README.md

 Of course, other forms of feedbacks are welcome.

-You can leave feedbacks either on the Steam workshop page (https://steamcommunity.com/sharedfiles/filedetails/?id=2291214111), Klei's forum(DM or post on a certain forum topic in the Mods discussion), or on GitHub (https://github.com/RageLeague/DemocraticRace).
+You can leave feedbacks either on the Steam workshop page (https://steamcommunity.com/sharedfiles/filedetails/?id=2291214111), Klei's forum (DM me or https://forums.kleientertainment.com/forums/topic/123481-the-democratic-racealpha-available/), or on GitHub (https://github.com/RageLeague/DemocraticRace).

 ## How to install?